 Soon, that effectiveness was recognized by the ATC National Office, and the Oakeses relocated to Ozark, Missouri, to further develop their model.

 Ready Now Recovery is designed to provide greater access to the benefits of ATC’s traditional residential model by inviting participants into a small group context.
-The groups are specifically tailored for those who cannot or are not yet ready to enter a residential program, and the ministry’s name is taken from Luke 14:17 and 23: “Come, because everything is now ready…Go out to the highways and hedges and compel people to come in, that my house may be filled.”
+The groups are specifically tailored for those who cannot or are not yet ready to enter a residential program.
+The ministry’s name is taken from Luke 14:17 and 23: “Come, because everything is now ready…Go out to the highways and hedges and compel people to come in, that my house may be filled.”

 Support groups are not a novel concept.
 Similar initiatives combatting accessibility to recovery include Alcoholics Anonymous, Narcotics Anonymous, and Celebrate Recovery.